Skip to main content

 onClose

-If onClose is provided, the component renders a close button.
-When clicked, onClose fires and you handle the teardown.
-If onClose is omitted, no close button is rendered.
-Pressing Escape also fires onClose if provided.
+Omitting onClose entirely hides the X and leaves the Cancel/Close buttons with no handler, so prefer showCloseButton={false} when you still want those buttons to work.
 If a task run is in progress when the user closes the component, the task run continues running in the background.
 To cancel it, use the cancel endpoint from your onClose handler.

 Source selection